rydmike/flex_color_picker/README.md

 ## Dialog ColorPicker Function

-If you do not need the feature that allows you to modify and update colors interactively from the dialog via a callback, you can use a simpler more straight forward async dialog function API.
-This function just opens the picker with a pre-selected color and either returns the new selected color when closed with **OK**, or returns the color you opened it with, if the dialog is closed with **Cancel** or dismiss action.
+If you do not need the feature that allows you to modify and update colors interactively from the dialog via a callback, you can use a more straight forward async dialog function API.
+This function opens the picker with a pre-selected color and either returns the new selected color when closed with **OK**, or returns the color you opened it with, when closed with **Cancel** action.

-You can call this `showColorPickerDialog` dialog function directly from e.g. an `onTap` or `onSelect` callback, commonly found in Buttons, InkWell and similar Widgets with interaction callbacks.
+You can call this `showColorPickerDialog` dialog function directly from e.g., an `onTap` or `onSelect` callback, commonly found in Buttons, InkWell and similar Widgets with interaction callbacks.
 Make the callback async and wait for `showColorPickerDialog` to return the selected color value.

 Let's take a look at how this works.
 As before, first we define another `ListTile` with a trailing `ColorIndicator`.
-We place it last after the previous two `ListTile`'s in our `ListView`, just before the `ColorPicker` that is in the `Card` in the `ListView.` For the color that we manipulate, we use the `dialogSelectColor` Color that we defined earlier.
+We place it last after the previous two `ListTile`'s in our `ListView`, just before the `ColorPicker` that is in the `Card` in the `ListView`.
+For the color that we manipulate, we use the `dialogSelectColor` Color that we defined earlier.
 In this case the start color value is not a color that exists in the default Material primary and accent color picker or any shade of them.
 Because the color cannot be found in the pickers with pre-defined colors, the color picker will automatically select the **Wheel** picker and show the start color value we defined in it.